ggonnella/subclinical_dengue_scrnaseq/README.md

 ### Running from Cellranger counts

-To run the pipeline from the Cellranger results, instead of running Cellrager, these must be put in the
+To run the pipeline from the Cellranger results, instead of running Cellranger, these must be put in the
 ``cellranger/results`` directory
 and the correct directory structure must be re-created.
 Thereby .h5 files must